Worked All Continents Award

 For Amateurs in the US or Countries Without IARU Representation

 WAC application forms are available in MS Word and Adobe PDF format.
 Once completed, applications should be directed to the WAC Awards Manager, ARRL, 225 Main Street, Newington, CT USA 06111.
 After verification, the cards will be returned and the award sent soon afterward.
 Also, approved DXCC card checkers can verify WAC program applications.
 For the latest list of DXCC card checkers visit www.arrl.org/awards/dxcc.
-There is a $13.00 fee for US applicants.
-Sufficient return postage, or, a self-addressed stamped envelope, is required for the return of QSL cards.
+There is a $16.00 fee for US applicants and an $18.00 fee for International applicants.
+Postage for card return is $3.00 for US mailings and $8.00 for International mailings.
 US amateurs must have current ARRL membership.
 Membership in an IARU member society is required for all applicants.
 At the present time credits in the ARRL LogBook of The World (LoTW) system cannot be claimed for WAC credit.
 Applicants who have a current DXCC award in the DXCC computer system can apply for WAC by completing the WAC application form and sending it to the address noted above, listing credits to be claimed on the application form.
 In this case QSL cards are not required.
 Send questions to email@example.com.

 For Other Amateurs